boulund/tcup/docs/source/output.rst

 .. note::

-    The *Hits to annotated regions* output can also be printed to STDOUT using the --print-annotations command line options.
+    The *Hits to annotated regions* output can also be printed to STDOUT using the ``--print-annotations`` command line option.
 However, this is **not** recommended as it is very verbose.

 Discriminative peptides